Updated · Jan 27, 2023

 The name of your website is key.
 Why?
 It’s the door through which the public gets to know your business and your ideas.
 That unique name is called a domain name.

 Hard numbers also tell a story about the importance of domain names.
-Just the first quarter of 2019 closed with 351.8 million domain name registrations across all top-level domains.
-Another research shows that the number of websites as of March 2019 is over 1.6 billion.
+Just the fourth quarter of 2020 closed with 366.3 million domain name registrations across all top-level domains.
+Another research shows that the total number of websites is about two billion.
 That kind of speaks for itself.

-- to share our ideas to a broader audience
+- share our ideas with a broader audience

 … and anything else our creativity can inspire.
 We remember those names, we bookmark them or save them for later - plenty of options.